ZenanXing/BioCurve-Analyzer/README.md

     In addition, these R packages should also be installed by from CRAN or GitHub using the code below.

         ```
-        # enabling and customizing the app:
+        # enabling and customizing the app
         install.packages("shiny", "shinyjs", "shinyalert", "shinycssloaders", "shinyhelper")

         # data input and preprocessing